Haizhouzhou/sopra-fs25-group-28-client/README.md

 - Free for commercial and non-commercial use
 - No attribution required (although credit is appreciated)
 - Allowed to be modified and integrated into other works

+Thanks to the Pixabay community for providing high-quality, royalty-free audio content.

 This project also includes cursor assets from the Cursor Pack (1.1) created by [Kenney](https://www.kenney.nl), used under the [Creative Commons Zero (CC0) License](http://creativecommons.org/publicdomain/zero/1.0/).